zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-fleet-maintenance-patching-ui/em-fleet-maintenance-patching-ui.md

     Next, we will review the report generated.

-5. Click on **Generate Report**.
+5. On the same page, click on **Generate Report**.

-6. Click on **Current Configurations** to open the Excel report.
+6. On the same page, click on **Current Configurations** to open the Excel report.

     ![](images/em-pollution-detection-2.png " ")

-    When opening the downloaded Excel Spreadsheet report, a warning on XLS format and file extension mismatch may pop up (see below).
+    When you download the report, should a warning on XLS format and file extension mismatch pop up (like below).
 Simply click on “Yes” to ignore the warning and open the file.

     ![](images/d9ea997d07c30f80083e097f6b578200.png " ")

-    Current Configuration shows five different Oracle home software versions
+    From the report, you will see the current environment has five different Oracle home software versions.

     ![](images/84e0ac92b29e45e91b9d17a8e0b3a2da.jpg " ")